Dosage Form: tablet, film coated

 Read the Patient Information that comes with Valsartan and Hydrochlorothiazide tablets before you start taking it and each time you get a refill.
 There may be new information.
 This leaflet does not take the place of talking with your doctor about your condition and treatment.
 If you have any questions about Valsartan and Hydrochlorothiazide tablets, ask your doctor or pharmacist.

-Valsartan and Hydrochlorothiazide tablets contain 2 prescription medicines:
+Valsartan and Hydrochlorothiazide tablets contains 2 prescription medicines:

 1. valsartan, an angiotensin receptor blocker (ARB)